refact0r/personal/src/content/projects/midnight.md

 ### concluding thoughts

 And that's basically where the theme is now.
-I was really quite surprised with its success, gaining over 165,000 downloads on BetterDiscord and nearly 300 GitHub stars.
-I'm happy that I've been able to make something that so many people use.
-This project has also taught me so much about CSS.
-Its probably been my longest running project so far, and I don't see it ending anytime soon.
+I have been surprised with its success, gaining over 165,000 downloads on BetterDiscord and nearly 300 GitHub stars.
+I'm happy that I've been able to make something that so many people enjoy using.
+This project has also taught me a ton about CSS.
+Its been my longest running project so far, and I don't see it ending anytime soon.